olebole/irafdoc/doc/language.task.rst

   <dt><b>tfile</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='tfile' Line='tfile' -->
   <dd>The name of the file to be executed or interpreted to run the task.
   The type of the task is determined by the file extension.
-An <tt>".e"</tt> extension indicates an executable task, while <tt>".cl"</tt> indicates a CL script task or procedure.
+An <span style="font-family: monospace;">".e"</span> extension indicates an executable task, while <span style="font-family: monospace;">".cl"</span> indicates a CL script task or procedure.
 The <i>tfile</i> string is prefixed by a $ to define a
   <i>foreign task</i> (see the discussion below).
   </dd>